likai1993/Commands/README.md

 ```bash
 awk -v min=0 -F "," '{if($1<min){want=$1; min=$1}}END{print want} ' log
 ```
-will print out the minumal value.
+will print out the minimal value.

 ### 2. Sometime you may need to kill a set of processes in a time, you can use `xargs`.
 ```bash